Updated: Nov 28, 2022

 The Will is invalid for any other reason (such as a pre-existing contract)

 You can employ an experienced Probate Lawyer if there is a Will dispute.
 The probate court has the power to invalidate the whole Will or only the part that is being contested.
-Unless there is a prior repealed Will that is resurrected and admitted to probate, the proceeds will most likely be distributed according to state intestacy laws if the entire Will is declared invalid.
+Unless a prior repealed Will is resurrected and admitted to probate, the proceeds will most likely be distributed according to state intestacy laws if the entire Will is declared invalid.

 What happens if there isn't a Will?

 The probate court appoints a personal representative if a person dies without a Will (known as dying "intestate") (known as an "administrator").
-The most significant distinction between dying testate and dying intestate is that an intestate estate is divided according to state law (known as "intestate succession").
+The most significant distinction between a dying testate and a dying intestate is that an intestate estate is divided according to state law (known as "intestate succession").
 A testate estate is divided according to the decedent's wishes as expressed in his or her Will.

 What happens if you are unable to locate a Will?

 What happens if a Will is lost or cannot be found is determined by the facts and conditions and state law.
 If the decedent's Will is absent because he or she purposefully repealed it, the decedent's estate will be divided according to an earlier Will or the laws of intestate succession.